gwright/jig/README.txt

 == DESCRIPTION:

-A jig is a hierarchical data structure used to construct and manipulate strings with an inherent hierarchical syntax.
+A jig is a data structure designed to facilitate construction and manipulation of strings with an inherent hierarchical syntax.
-The name is derived from woodworking where a jig is a wooden template designed to guide other woodworking tools.
+The name is derived from woodworking where a jig is a template designed to guide other tools.
+The idea is derived from the <bigwig> project (http://www.brics.dk/bigwig/) and in particular the XML templating constructs described in the paper: A Type System for Dynamic Web Documents (http://www.brics.dk/bigwig/publications/dyndoc.pdf).

-A jig represents an ordered sequence of strings and named 'gaps'.
-When converted to a string (via Jig#to_s), strings are copied as is and gaps are represented by a null string.
+A jig is an ordered sequence of objects (usually strings) and named _gaps_.
+A string corresponding to the jig is produced by Jig#to_s and is formed by concatenating the string representation of the objects (via #to_s).
+Gaps are skipped and thus not represented in the resulting string.

 A new jig may be constructed from an existing jig by 'plugging' a named gap.
-The new jig shares the layout of the previous jig but with the named gap replaced with the 'plug'.
+The new jig shares the objects and their ordering from the previous jig but with the named gap replaced with the 'plug'.
-Gaps may be plugged by strings, another jig, instances of Proc, or any object that responds to #to_s.
+Gaps may be plugged by any object or sequence of objects.
-The nature of the plug operation results in common fragments being shared across Jig instances.
+When a gap is plugged with another jig, the contents (including gaps) are incorporated into the new jig.

+By default, a Jig does not provide any methods that are XML specific.
+Additional XML features can be enabled dynamically via Jig.enable(:xml).

 == FEATURES/PROBLEMS: